arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

-The sketch starts by including the `Ethernet` and `Arduino_JSON` libraries, essential for Ethernet and JSON handling functionality, respectively.
-In the `setup()` function, serial communication is initiated for debugging and output purposes.
-Instead of using DHCP, the Ethernet connection uses a predefined static IP address.
+The sketch includes the `Ethernet` and `Arduino_JSON` libraries, essential for Ethernet and JSON handling functionality.
+In the `setup()` function, serial communication is initiated for debugging and output.
+Instead of DHCP, the Ethernet connection uses a predefined static IP address.

-Once the Ethernet connection is up and running, the sketch connects to the ip-api.com service, utilizing the HTTP protocol.
+Once the Ethernet connection runs, the sketch connects to the `ip-api.com` service, utilizing the HTTP protocol.
 Specifically, an `HTTP GET` request is crafted to retrieve details about the device's IP address, including its city, region, and country.
-If the connection to the server fails for any reason, the sketch will output an error message to the Arduino IDE's Serial Monitor for troubleshooting.
+If the connection to the server fails, the sketch will output an error message to the Arduino IDE's Serial Monitor for troubleshooting.

 Within the `loop()` function, an `HTTP GET` request is sent to the `ip-api.com` service once.
-The sketch then waits for and skips the HTTP headers of the response, parsing the JSON payload that follows.
+The sketch then waits for and skips the response's HTTP headers, parsing the following JSON payload.

-Using the parsed data, key IP details such as IP address, city, region, and country are extracted and then displayed in the IDE's Serial Monitor.
+Key IP details such as IP address, city, region, and country are extracted and then displayed in the IDE's Serial Monitor using the parsed data.
 If the Ethernet link happens to be disconnected, a corresponding message is printed to the Serial Monitor.
 Should the JSON parsing fail, an error message is showcased on the IDE's Serial Monitor, prompting the sketch to exit the current iteration of the `loop()` function immediately.

 You should see the following output in the Arduino IDE's Serial Monitor: